PayAccept/laravel-paychain/readme.md

 ### Events

-1. **moki74\LaravelBtc\Events\UnconfirmedPaymentEvent**  - Payment is made by user.
+1. **PayAccept\LaravelPaychain\Events\UnconfirmedPaymentEvent**  - Payment is made by user.
 Transaction id is generated on block chain, number of conifrmation on block chain  is 0 - so you have to wait for additional confirmations.

-2. **moki74\LaravelBtc\Events\ConfirmedPaymentEvent** - Payment is made and number of confirmations is equal or greater than value  of **BITCOIND_MIN_CONFIRMATIONS** in .env file.
+2. **PayAccept\LaravelPaychain\Events\ConfirmedPaymentEvent** - Payment is made and number of confirmations is equal or greater than value  of **PAYCHAIN_MIN_CONFIRMATIONS** in .env file.

-3. **moki74\LaravelBtc\Events\UnknownTransactionEvent** - Usually this happens when user make payment and transaction fee is deducted from amount that he sends from his wallet  and you don't receive whole amount.
+3. **PayAccept\LaravelPaychain\Events\UnknownTransactionEvent** - Usually this happens when user make payment and transaction fee is deducted from amount that he sends from his wallet  and you don't receive whole amount.
 This payments are stored in separate table and you can make logic how to resolve situation like this.

 ### Models
-**moki74\LaravelBtc\Models\Payment** - Represents Confirmed and Unconfirmed Payments (see Usage section)
+**PayAccept\LaravelPaychain\Models\Payment** - Represents Confirmed and Unconfirmed Payments (see Usage section)

-**moki74\LaravelBtc\Models\UnknownTransaction** - Represent transaction on block chain with amount that does not correspond to amount in Payment model.
+**PayAccept\LaravelPaychain\Models\UnknownTransaction** - Represent transaction on block chain with amount that does not correspond to amount in Payment model.

 ## License
 MIT License